How to Generate Code from Proto Files for Different Languages

 # Generate gRPC service code (requires gRPC Java plugin)

-protoc --java_out=./src/main/java --grpc-java_out=./src/main/java user.proto
+protoc --java_out=./src/main/java --grpc-java_out=./src/main/java user.proto3.
+Generate Python Code

 # Generate Python modules